shuLhan/haminer/README.md

 ### Forwarders

-Currently, there are two supported database where haminer can forward the parsed log: Influxdb and Questdb.
+Currently, there are several database where haminer can forward the parsed
+log: Influxdb,  Questdb, and Postgresql.
 Haminer support Influxdb v1 and v2.

 #### Influxdb v1